diodechain/website/_team/peter-lai.md

 thandle: '@alk03073135'
 github: 'https://github.com/sc0Vu'
 ---
-Peter is a Blockchain Engineer at Diode.
-He has a Business Administration background before delving into programming.
-He is also an active opensource contributor.
-Currently, he is developing blockchain-based decentralized PKI (DPKI) with the Diode team.
+Peter is a Blockchain Engineer who combines his background in Business Administration with his love for programming.
+He develops blockchain-based decentralized PKI (DPKI) technologies at Diode, and is also an active opensource contributor.